As of fall 2021, I will be an Assistant Professor in the Department of Mathematics at The George Washington University.

 E-mail: robwon [at] uw [dot] edu

-I am an Acting Assistant Professor in the Department of Mathematics at the University of Washington.
-My research mentor is James Zhang.
-I work on problems in noncommutative ring theory and noncommutative algebraic geometry.
-For more information, see my CV and my research page.
+I am a postdoctoral scholar in the Department of Mathematics at the University of Washington.
+My research interests are in noncommutative algebra, and here at UW, my research mentor is James Zhang.
+For more information about my mathematical life, see my CV and my research page.

 I was born and raised in New Jersey.
 I headed south to North Carolina for college, receiving my BS in mathematics from Duke University in 2011.
-I then made my way out west for graduate school at the University of California, San Diego.
-I spent five years learning a lot of algebra from Daniel Rogalski and eating a lot of fish tacos.
+I then made my way to the west coast for graduate school at the University of California, San Diego.
+I spent five years learning a lot of algebra from Daniel Rogalski and eating a lot of fish tacos and carne asada fries.
 I received my PhD in mathematics in 2016.
-My dissertation was entitled "The graded module category of a generalized Weyl algebra".
-My then-five-month-old niece enjoyed reading it (maybe).
+My then-five-month-old niece enjoyed reading my dissertation (maybe).

 After graduating, I moved back to North Carolina where I spent two years as a Teacher-Scholar Postdoctoral Fellow at Wake Forest University.
 There, my research mentor was Ellen Kirkman.
-I enjoyed my time at Wake Forest and did a lot of math (and had season tickets to an ACC basketball program!) but I felt it was time for a third consecutive cross-country move so I came to UW in the fall of 2018.
-I'm excited to be a Husky!
+I enjoyed my time at Wake Forest and did a lot of math (and had season tickets to an ACC basketball program!), but I felt it was time for a third consecutive cross-country move so I came to UW in the fall of 2018.